food-drive/documentation/Roles.md

 ### Team Leader

+- Description: is the responsible of all the Goods donated in a Donation Point, hands a Shipment of Goods to a Driver
+- Parmissions:
-Has visibility over a Collection Point
+  - Can see/edit the assigned Collection Point
-Can add/edit/remove Shipments associated to a Collection Point
+  - Can add/edit/remove Shipments associated to a Collection Point

+### Driver

+- Description: has a list of Donation Points from which will collect Goods from, then delivers them to one Collection Point
+- Permissions:
+  - Can see a list of Donation Points he is associated whith

 ### Operator